-Separate from this document, the World Health Organization (WHO) is developing a policy position regarding the use of data standards in supply chains for health commodities.
-This will advise WHO Member States on a number of related issues, including regulatory oversight of track and trace technologies, the use of established and harmonized standards in the supply chain and lifecycle management of health commodities, governance of information technology (IT) systems and other areas of data management and governance.
+Separate from this document, the World Health Organisation (WHO) has published a Policy Paper on Traceability of Medical Products regarding the use of data standards in supply chains for health commodities.
+This paper advises WHO Member States on a number of related issues, including regulatory oversight of track and trace technologies, the use of established and harmonized standards in the supply chain and lifecycle management of health commodities, governance of information technology (IT) systems and other areas of data management and governance.